Refrigerant: Phase-down of HFCs (climate-change mitigation)

 with restrictions on GWP by sector of use.

-By the mid-2020s, EU and US regulations on HFCs had resulted in broad adoption of some low GWP refrigerants, including R-600a (isobutane) in domestic refrigeration and R-1234yf in automotive applications.
+By the mid-2020s, EU and US regulations on HFCs had resulted in broad adoption of some low-GWP refrigerants, including R-600a (isobutane) in domestic refrigeration and R-1234yf in automotive applications.
 By 2022, more than 70% of new EU household refrigerators used isobutane (R-600a), and by 2025 more than 60% of new US domestic refrigerators also used isobutane.
 In 2022, more than 98% of new US vehicles and 99% of new European vehicles used R-1234yf.
 In other sectors of use, the optimal choice of refrigerant was still evolving in the early 2020s.

 Developing countries generally follow later phase-down timelines than developed countries under the Kigali Amendment.
 Among the most populous developing countries, China, Indonesia, Nigeria, and Brazil committed to reduce HFC consumption by 10% in 2029 and by 80% in 2045, while India aims for a 10% cut by 2032 and an 80–85% cut by 2047.
 Each country may proceed differently, however.
-For example, China had widely adopted isobutane refrigerators long before the Kigali amendment, and it has banned HFCs from new refrigerators starting in 2026.
+For example, China had widely adopted isobutane refrigerators long before the Kigali amendment, and it banned HFCs from new refrigerators starting in 2026.

 Refrigerant safety, environmental management, and reclamation

 Refrigerants can pose both direct and indirect risks.
 Depending on their chemistry, they may be flammable, toxic, or environmentally damaging through ozone depletion or greenhouse effects.
-To standardize the safety hazards of refrigerants, ASHRAE Standard 34 assigns each one a letter–number code: letters "A" (lower toxicity) or "B" (higher toxicity), and numbers 1 through 3 to indicate flammability.
-A1 refrigerants are non-toxic and non-flammable, while A2L/A2 are non-toxic but flammable, and A3 refrigerants are non-toxic and highly flammable.
-B-class refrigerants have higher toxicity.
+To classify these hazards in a standard way, ASHRAE Standard 34 assigns each one a letter–number code: letters "A" or "B" to indicate toxicity, while numbers 1 through 3 (with 2L as a subclass) indicate flammability.
+Class A1 refrigerants have lower toxicity and are non-flammable; A2L and A2 have lower toxicity with reduced and standard flammability, respectively; and A3 refrigerants have lower toxicity but are highly flammable.
+Class B refrigerants carry the same flammability designations but have higher toxicity—ammonia, for example, is Class B2L.